 Welcome to the Department of Speech, Language, and Hearing Sciences on the beautiful campus of The University of Arizona.
 Our top-ranked Department offers undergraduate and graduate education regarding the science of human communication and disorders, training for clinical careers in Speech-Language Pathology and Audiology, and preparation for research careers in Speech, Language, and Hearing Sciences.

-Our Department had its origins in the 1930′s when the first University of Arizona Speech Clinic was established.
+It has been more than 80 years since the first University of Arizona Speech Clinic was established.
 We became a Department in 1971, and the University of Arizona quickly emerged as a national leader in the fields of Speech Pathology, Audiology, and the sciences that support these clinical professions.

 Current graduate school rankings by US News and World Report indicate: